writethedocs/www/docs/conf/portland/2022/news/conference-going-virtual.rst

 Now that we have made this decision, we are moving on to the other tasks of launching the conference.
-We expect the full conference website, ticket sales in the next couple weeks.
+We expect the full conference website and ticket sales to be launched in the next couple weeks.
 The `sponsorship prospectus <https://www.writethedocs.org/conf/portland/2022/sponsors/prospectus/>`_ is now available as well.

 Reasons for going virtual